Peptic Ulcer

 • Mucosal protective medicines.
 These medicines protect the stomach's mucus lining from acid damage so that it can heal.

 In most cases, medicines can heal ulcers quickly.
-Once the H. pylori bacteria is removed, most ulcers don't come back.
+After the H. pylori bacteria is gone, most ulcers don't come back.
 You may need to take medicine long term if your ulcer is from another medicine that you must continue to take.
 The ulcer medicine will help protect your stomach from another ulcer.

 In rare cases, you may need surgery if medicines don’t help.
 You may also need surgery if your ulcer causes other medical problems.